Donald Trump’s Legislative Agenda: Why His Health Care Bill Was A Monumental Disaster [Opinion]

 — Matthew Yglesias (@mattyglesias) March 25, 2017

-During the Elections 2016 campaign, Trump’s temperament was reason number one cited by both Democrats and Republicans alike as the reason he should not be president.
-Being a “bad person” is not reason enough to keep someone out of office.
+During his 2016 presidential campaign, Trump’s temperament the reason cited by both Democrats and Republicans regarding why he should not be president.
+However, being a “bad person” is not reason enough to keep someone out of office.

-But if someone has a temperament that makes them impossible to work with, and one does not understand how a bill becomes a law, one can not effectively be the president of the United States.
+But if someone has a temperament that makes them impossible to work with, one can not effectively be the president of the United States.
 This is why temperament was cited as reason number one by both Republicans and Democrats opposing his presidency.

-Trump Fail will be his legacy if he does not have many “come to Jesus” moments on these topics, and soon.

 I for one am glad he's losing.
 What I don't get is how anyone in his base of support sees him as a winner? pic.twitter.com/yxnoGE9koj